decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 This is definitely the most interesting paper I've ever read about Privacy.

-Read it here and do yourself a favor: [“I've Got Nothing to Hide” and Other Misunderstandings of Privacy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=998565)
+Do yourself a favor and read it here: [“I've Got Nothing to Hide” and Other Misunderstandings of Privacy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=998565).

 <h5>Check out <a href="/">Decent.Social</a>, an ad-free & privacy-friendly Twitter reader!</h5>